wp-plugins/simple-ads-manager/readme.txt

 == Changelog ==

+= 1.7.58 =
-= 1.7.57 =
+* Major bug is resolved (bug of database creating, not database updating) = 1.7.57 =
 * Data updating bugs of editors are fixed.
 Thanks to **Latibro**
 * Control of Error Log is added